Yes, you should include a cover letter and yes, you should customize the cover letter! These are 5 things you should tweek!

 - I don’t bother sending a cover letter…should I?

-This is what you need to know about writing a good cover letter:
+This is what you need to know how to customize your cover letter and make it a good one!

 Always Follow Directions

-Read the job posting thoroughly, and follow the directions.
-If the company requires you send a cover letter, then do so.
+Read the job posting thoroughly and follow the directions.
+If the company requires you to send a cover letter, then do so.
 If a cover letter is optional, you should still include one.
 This shows you are willing to take the extra steps and may make a difference.
+And in many cases, your cover letter may explain in why you are changing fields or why you are motivated to work for that company.

 One cover letter template won’t fit the needs of every job you apply to.
 You just can’t send the same letter to every job you apply to.
 Employers can tell, and it makes you look lazy.
 (See an example of a template letter gone bad)